JohnUrban/strandedLibraryGrade/README.md

 			  Thus, where relevant, do not tell alignmer the strandedness and/or orientation you expect.
 			  Can be SAM format as well.
 SAMtools will aut-detect.
 			  Not compatible with -t/-1/-2/-U.
+	-u	BAMMODE: BAM was produced by mapping single-end unpaired reads.
+Default: false (assumed paired).
+Also may need to use this for FOFNMODE when using file full of single-end BAMs.
 	-t	FULLMODE: Bowtie2-indexed transcript (query) sequences.
 Also need -1/-2 or -U. Not compatible with -b.
 			  To make, do:
 				bowtie2-build transcripts.fasta transcripts
 			  Provide /Path/to/bt2_index_prefix.
+			  In above example that would be /Path/to/transcripts
+			  NOTE: also needed in FOFNMODE for fastq files.
-			  In above example that would be /Path/to/transcripts -1	FULLMODE: Mate1 reads from paired reads.
+	-1	FULLMODE: Mate1 reads from paired reads.
 Provide: /path/to/R1.fastq.gz.
 Not compatible with -b and -U.
 	-2	FULLMODE: Mate1 reads from paired reads.
 Provide: /path/to/R1.fastq.gz.
 Not compatible with -b and -U.
 	-U	FULLMODE: Mate1 reads from paired reads.
 Provide: /path/to/R1.fastq.gz.
 Not compatible with -b, -1, and -2.